mohamadch91/cloudComputing-HWs/HW2/step_two/README.md

 ## 2.3
 In this step we need to create config file for Django and redis

-### 2.3.1

-Create a env file for Django and redis in Dockerfile
+Create a .env file for Django and redis in Dockerfile

 ```bash
 CACHE_TTL=300